Indianapolis Moms Guide to June Family Events

 Kickoff to Animals & All That Jazz concert series at the Indianapolis Zoo

-Indy Juneteenth Parade & Festival at White River Park
+Indy Juneteenth Parade & Festival at the Indiana State Fairgrounds

-Head over to Celebration Plaza at the White River Park in downtown Indianapolis for the Indy Juneteenth Parade & Festival on June 17th.
-From 10:00 am until 7:00 pm, there will be children’s games, live music, food “from all over the globe,” and a fun parade.
+Head over to the Indiana State Fairgrounds for the Indy Juneteenth Celebration on June 21st.
+Starting at noon, there will be a kids zone, live music, and food trucks.
 You can also shop from vendors during this event.
-To register, visit the event website here.
+To learn more, visit the event website here.

 Juneteenth and Jazz Community Celebration at Eiteljorg Museum